mcherkashyn/pet-projects/terraform-with-aws/README.md

 Project steps:

-1. Writing Terraform config for AWS infrastructure creating, it consists: ec2 instance for running the web application, ELB and postgresql database.
+1. Writing Terraform config for AWS infrastructure creating, it consists: ec2 instance for running the web application and postgresql database.

 2. Deployment the infranstructure using Terraform CLI to the cloud platform.